codalogic/exodep/README.md

 sub-directories called `exodep-imports` and `exodep-exports` for imports and exports respectively.

-If an `exodep` config file is both imported and exported it can be included only in the `exodep-exports` sub-directory and the main import `exodep` configuration can include statements to the effect of `include ../exodep-exports/my-import.exodep`.
-This permits only having a single copy of each `exodep` config file, but makes it easier for someone who wants to use the exported `exodep` files.
+If `exodep` config files are both imported and exported they can be editted in the `exodep-imports` sub-directory and an `exodep` configuration file (e.g. `mod-exports.exodep`) can be used to copy them to the `exodep-exports` sub-directory.

 If a project exports multiple `exodep` configuration files, it maybe appropriate to put all those files within a sub-directory of the `exodep-imports` sub-directory in the importing project.

+Some projects, such as utility libraries may have multiple parts that can be separately exported.
+It's suggested that the `exodep` files for such projects be named according to the format `project-name.sub-feature.exodep`, e.g.
+`myutils.string-ops.exodep`.

+If when including an `exodep` configuration file into your project, modify the name by prefixing it with your project name.
+For example, if you edit the `mylib.exodep` file from the `mylib` project, and place it in your `myproj` project, call it `myproj.mylib.exodep`.

 It's suggested that a version controlled project is self-contained such that it contains all of it external dependencies as part of the repo, rather than